dmgolembiowski/cfg/doc/mac.md

 ### Mail

 - Exchange
+  - Use with: mail, calendar, contacts
-  - Name, email, password
+- Google
-  - Use with: mail, calendars (contacts makes account dissapear)
+  - Use with: mail, calendar, contacts

 ### Calendar